savonet/book/streaming.md

 ### Adding and removing channels

+\TODO{this has been changed, we only have audio now!!!}

 As a final remark on the design of our typing system, one could wonder why the type of the source returned by the `sine` operator is